AmaSus01/AmaSus01/README.md

 - 👋 Hi, I’m @AmaSus01
 - 👀 I’m interested in information security
-- 🌱 I’m currently learning how to write interesting RCE scripts for CVE exploitation
+- 🌱 I’m currently learning how to write interesting scripts for vulnerability exploitation
 - 📫 How to reach me, just write me on my gmail- glum1419@gmail.com

 <!---